 FIELD RESEARCH, LECTURES, AND EXERCISES

-- SCUBA or snorkeling for field research and species identification exercises
+- SCUBA and snorkeling for fish, coral, seagrass, and mangrove identification exercises

 - Habitat enhancement and restoration

-- Lecture from DECR on the TCI government fisheries regulations and enforcement
+- Lecture from Department of the Environment and Maritime Affairs (DEMA) on the TCI government fisheries’ regulations and enforcement

-- Lecture and site tour from local tourism developer on plans for constructing a resort
+- Site tour from a local tourism developer and discussion on plans for constructing residences and a resort

 SAMPLE DIRECTED RESEARCH

-- Population assessment of potentially commercial finfish species around South Caicos
+- Population size assessment of potential commercial finfish species around South Caicos

 - Coral reef ecology, including growth, survival, and recruitment